citusdata/pg_cron/README.md

 - [`cron.unschedule`](#removing-a-cron-job)
 - [`cron.alter_job`](#altering-a-cron-job)

-> Note, an [RLS policy](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) ensures that jobs can only be seen and modified by the user that created them, unless the user is a superuser, part of the same role group, or has the `bypassrls` attribute.
+> Note, an [RLS policy](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) ensures that jobs can only be seen and modified by the user that created them, unless the user is a superuser or has the `bypassrls` attribute.

 ### Creating a cron job